Show All Answers

 If you have completed retrofits that may be eligible for rebates, contact the service provider to schedule a post-retrofit assessment, and if the retrofits are eligible, the Certified Energy Advisor may assist you with the application that is required.
 You will receive an EnerGuide rating for your home.
 For more information, please contact the EcoSave Program Manager at 250-352-8132.

-On-bill financing refers to the loan service available through the City of Nelson for eligible energy efficiency upgrades and will be repaid by the Nelson Hydro customer on their utility bill.
+On-bill financing refers to the loan service available through the City of Nelson for eligible energy efficiency upgrades or an E-Bike, and will be repaid by the Nelson Hydro customer on their utility bill.
 For more information, please contact the EcoSave Program Manager by calling 250-352-8132.

 On-bill financing can be used for any energy efficiency retrofits that are eligible for rebates, with the addition of water conservation type toilets.
 Other items and costs that provide a positive energy or water reduction may be determined by the EcoSave Program Manager and may be considered eligible for on-bill financing.
 For more information, please contact the EcoSave Program Manager at 250-352-8132.

-No. On-bill financing is optional.
+No. On-bill financing is optional for energy retrofits but mandatory for the E-Bike Program.
 For more information, please contact the EcoSave Program Manager at 250-352-8132.

 The loan will need to be paid in full upon the sale of the house.
 For more information, please contact the EcoSave Program Manager at 250-352-8132.